Consensys/gnark/README.md

 ## Warning

-**`gnark` has not been audited and is provided as-is, we make no guarantees or warranties to its safety and reliability.
+**`gnark` has been [partially audited](https://github.com/ConsenSys/gnark-crypto/blob/master/audit_oct2022.pdf) and is provided as-is, we make no guarantees or warranties to its safety and reliability.
 In particular, `gnark` makes no security guarantees such as constant time implementation or side-channel attack resistance.**

 `gnark` and `gnark-crypto` packages are optimized for 64bits architectures (x86 `amd64`) and tested on Unix (Linux / macOS).